sccn/sccn.github.io/tutorials/misc/Rejecting_Artifacts_Legacy_Menus.md

 ### Rejecting epochs by visual inspection

-As with continuous data it is possible to use EEGLAB to reject epoched data simply by visual inspection.
+As with continuous data, it is possible to use EEGLAB to reject epoched data simply by visual inspection.
 To do so, press the *Scroll data* button on the top of the interactive window.
 A scrolling window will pop up.
 Change the scale to '79'.
-Epochs are shown delimited by blue dashed lines and can be selected/deselected for rejection simply by clinking on them.
+Epochs are shown delimited by blue dashed lines and can be selected/deselected for rejection simply by clicking on them.
 Rejecting parts of an epoch is not possible.